Female prostitution during the HIV/AIDS crisis in the United States

 During the US HIV/AIDS Crisis, female prostitutes were seen as vectors of the disease.
 While there is little reliable data to back up that perception, it can be directly linked to the criminalization of HIV and medical discrimination against prostitutes during the crisis.

-This article primarily discusses female prostitutes of the 1980s HIV/AIDS Crisis; to read about male prostitutes, see HIV/AIDS in the United States.

 Statistics

-Laws criminalizing prostitution and societal stigmas against the job made it difficult to collect accurate data about the rates of HIV among sex workers during the health crisis.
+Laws criminalizing prostitution and societal stigmas against the sex trade made it difficult to collect accurate data about the rates of HIV among women exchanging sex during the HIV/AIDs health crisis.
 The numbers also likely vary heavily by state due to differences in population density, poverty rates, cultural values, education quality, and other factors.
-In 1987, the CDC published the results of a study of 2159 prostitutes referred to them by law enforcement or medical clinics in coastal states (although only a portion of the data was used).
+In 1987, the CDC published the results of a study of 2159 women engaged in the sex trade referred to them by law enforcement or medical clinics in coastal states (although only a portion of the data was used).
 Less than 12% tested positive for HIV, with the results varying from 0% to 57% by state.
 76% of those who tested positive were also users of intravenous drugs.
-This suggests that unsterile needles may have been a greater risk factor than frequent sexual contact for female prostitutes, but with a lack of reliable data it is impossible to draw any firm conclusions.
-First hand accounts from prostitutes working during the crisis are also largely absent.
+This suggests that unsterile needles may have been a greater risk factor than frequent sexual contact for those engaged in sexual labor, but with a lack of reliable data it is impossible to draw any firm conclusions.
+First hand accounts from those in the sex trade during the crisis are also largely absent.
 Most of the information about these women comes from court records and news reports from the time.

 Media coverage

-Prostitutes have historically been perceived as vectors of disease.
-Often, that perception was based on moral associations, attributing physical uncleanliness to criminal or sinful behavior, rather than statistics.
-The existence of some prostitutes who were carrying a venereal disease seemed to confirm that assumption, regardless of actual rates of occurrence.